jasonxue1/mado/README.md

 Several [markdownlint](https://github.com/markdownlint/markdownlint) rules are currently supported.

+* :white_check_mark: The rule is stable.
+* :hammer: The rule is unstable.
+* :warning: The rule has unsupported option(s).
+* :x: The rule is unsupported.

 | Rule  | Support            | Note                                         |
 |-------|--------------------|----------------------------------------------|
 | MD001 | :white_check_mark: |                                              |